Content Marketing in the Remote Work Era: 3 Crucial Strategies

 A less aggressive original content publishing schedule plus repurposing of past original content enables you to focus your content marketing on what’s most important during this time: current, updated and correct info your clients need to engage with your business.
 People expect site information to be accurate and up to date the second they read it.
 This week alone, I’ve seen sites of summer camps, luxury spas, law firms and tech vendors with outdated pandemic-related information about their businesses.
 It’s annoying, and it registers—even subconsciously—as sloppy.
 Double down on “correct” versus “creative and abundant.”

-Bosses will often tell their writers, “Make it short and sweet,” or “This should be relatively straightforward,” when assigning them something—and concise, to the point writing is what’s needed right now.
+Bosses will often tell their writers, “make it short and sweet,” or “this should be relatively straightforward,” when assigning them something—and concise, to the point writing is what’s needed right now.
 At the same time, it’s important to remember that succinct, clear writing requires clear thinking, and thinking takes time.
 Wordy and longwinded text is quicker to push out than succinct and sparse text.

 To help take the pressure off on these seemingly “straightforward” short assignments and speed up the process, give your writers a reasonable timeframe and build into it a review by one or two more experienced team members.
 This enables your writers to put together a fairly finished draft for review and editing—and it helps them agonize less over every word.
 At the end of the day, the more eyes on the text before its live, the quicker it’s well-written.

-Revisit Tone and Style
+Revisit tone and style

-Your potential and current customers are looking to businesses like yours to provide content that meets their needs and makes it easy for them to know when, where and how to communicate and work with you.
-In the age of COVID, focus your content more on “news they can use” vs. elaborate original content projects.
+Your customers are looking to businesses like yours to provide content that meets their needs and makes it easy for them to know when, where and how to communicate and work with you.
+In the age of remote work, focus your content more on “news they can use” vs. elaborate original content projects.
 It’s ok to recycle quality older content so you can focus on information that’s crucial to your customers.
 Think concise, accurate information all delivered in a manner appropriate to these stressful times.
 This approach will make you more of a trusted partner than ever—something we’re all looking for right now.